-Patient Journey Episode element Questionnaire Process A patient is referred to your service Referral Patient is sent a referral questionnaire and returns it The patient is triaged based on the returned referral questionnaire Episode start + Service event (= individual appointment with medical practitioner) The patient attends a multidisciplinary team assessment Service event (= MDT team assessment) The team discusses the patient's case and recommends a group pain program Service event (= MDT panel discussion) The patient starts the pain program Pathway start + Service event (= group pain program) Patient completes pathway start questionnaire at first session (if >6 months since referral) The patient completes the group pain program Pathway end Patient completes a pathway end questionnaire at last group session It is decided the patient needs no further treatment at your service or is discharged Episode end Pain management service follows up the patient 3 to 6 months after ending the episode Patient is sent a 3 to 6 month follow up questionnaire in the mail or via email to complete and return epiCentre is the software purpose built for ePPOC.
+Patient Journey Episode element Questionnaire Process A patient is referred to your service Referral (= add new patient & add new episode in epiCentre) Patient and carer/parent complete a referral (initial) questionnaire Carer/parent completes a Parent Impact questionnaire The patient is triaged based on the returned referral questionnaire The patient attends a multidisciplinary team assessment Episode start + Service event (= MDT team assessment) The team discusses the patient's case and recommends a series of sessions with a psychologist and physiotherapist Service event (= MDT panel discussion) The patient attends the first treatment appointment with the psychologist/physiotherapist Pathway start + Service event (= individual appointment with psychologist/physiotherapist) Patient and carer/parent complete a pathway start questionnaire Patient attends further appointments with the clinician(s) Service events (= e.g. individual appointment/s with psychologist/nurse physiotherapist) The patient attends the last appointment with the clinician(s) Service event + Pathway end + Episode end Patient and carer/parent complete a pathway end questionnaire It is decided the patient needs no further treatment at your service or is discharged (= individual appointment with psychologist/physiotherapist) Carer/parent completes a Parent Impact questionnaire Pain management service follows up the patient 3 to 6 months after ending the episode Patient and carer/parent complete a 3 to 6 month follow up questionnaire epiCentre is the software purpose built for ePPOC.
 It consists of two integrated systems: a desktop application (epiCentre) and a web application (REDCap).
 The epiCentre application provides a user friendly 'front-end' for staff at pain management services to enter and use data relating to their patients, episodes, pathways and service events.
 REDCap (Research Electronic Data Capture) is used for the creation and management of the patient questionnaires, allowing these to be completed online by patients and securely transmitted to your pain service.